wpilibsuite/frc-characterization/arm-characterization/README.md

 5. Open SmartDashboard/Shuffleboard/OutlineViewer and ensure that the encoder values are incrementing positively by the correct distance in **degrees** when you push the robot forward
+6. Ensure that the `OFFSET` value in the robot code matches the physical offset of the robot arm from horizontal, in degrees.
+This step is *very important*.

 Now you're ready to characterize your robot!
 On your data gathering computer, launch data_logger.py (you can double-click it on Windows).
 Enter in your